bazzawill/cv/index.md

 - Objection handling
 - Retain customers wanting to leave by resolving conflict and reselling company and product
 - Create  further interest in the company's services by inviting customers to use the services and products offered
-- Provide a quality information service for a range of internal and external clients using a range of communication strategies and responses.
-- Develop a sound working knowledge of operation, systems and processes;
+- Develop a sound working knowledge of operation, systems and processes
-- Determine work priorities and monitoring deadlines and time frames within a collaborative environment;
+- Determine work priorities and monitoring deadlines and time frames within a collaborative environment
-- Sharing learned skills, knowledge and methods with other work colleagues to support development and improvement;
+- Sharing learned skills, knowledge and methods with other work colleagues to support development and improvement
 - Updated databases with changes to the details and status of each customer or prospective customer

 ## |